 As you’re shopping for gaming mice, check the specifications to make sure you have the right operating system for the gaming mouse you buy.

-If you’re a Mac gamer or Linux fanatic, you’ll either have to find a Mac-friendly gaming mouse (difficult, but not impossible), search for compatible third-party applications, or in some cases, spend time in the operating system manually mapping each mouse button click to your taste.
+If you are a Mac gamer or Linux fanatic, you will either have to find a Mac-friendly gaming mouse (difficult, but not impossible), search for compatible third-party applications, or in some cases, spend time in the operating system manually mapping each mouse button click to your taste.

 When it comes to hooking up your gaming mouse to your computer, there are two types of connectivity to be aware of.